 QSI indices from the q-space analysis, which characterise the diffusion properties of water, are derived from the displacement probability density function (dPDF), which is the average probability of a spin moving a certain distance during a given diffusion time.
 At a given diffusion time, a tall, narrow dPDF suggests a low diffusion constant and/or restricted diffusion, whereas a low, broad dPDF suggests a high diffusion constant and/or more unrestricted diffusion (Farrell et al., 2008).

 The two perpendicular diffusion directions were averaged (xy) to increase the signal-to-noise ratio.
+The measurements were then linearly regridded to be equidistant in q-space and the diffusion dPDF was computed using inverse Fast Fourier Transformation.
 To increase the resolution of the dPDF, the signal was extrapolated in q-space to a maximum q=200mm−1 by fitting a bi-exponential decay curve to the DWI data (Farrell et al., 2008).
-The dPDF was computed from the extrapolated DWI data on a voxel-by-voxel basis using the inverse Fast Fourier Transformation.
+Supplementary figure 2 illustrates the processing pipeline.

+Data was corrected for motion using reg_aladin from the NiftyReg toolkit (Ourselin et al., 2000).
+Registration was performed between the interleaved b=0 acquisitions of the xy and z protocol using the first b=0 of the xy protocol as reference.
+The estimated registration was then applied to the intermediate DWI images.
+The quality of the motion correction was assessed in each subject and mis-registered slices/subjects were excluded from the study.

 Voxel-wise maps of the full width at half maximum (FWHM), which represents the width of the dPDF, and the zero displacement probability (P0), representing the height of the dPDF, were computed for xy and z.
 Conventional ADC maps were also derived from the low b-value part of the decay curve (b < 1100s/mm2) for both xy and z directions, using a constrained non-linear least squares fitting algorithm (Farrell et al., 2008).

 To assess region specific differences in QSI indices, the whole 60mm length of upper cervical spinal cord was first extracted from CSF and other tissue types, and four regions of interest (ROIs) were created using the ROI tool in JIM 6.0 and positioned using the b0 images for each axial slice for orientation.
-ADC and QSI indices were measured from ROIs in the anterior, right lateral, left lateral and posterior columns, as well as whole cord.
+ADC and QSI indices were measured from ROIs in the anterior, right lateral, left lateral and posterior columns, as well as whole cord (Supplementary figure 3).
 No statistical differences were found between QSI indices from the right and left lateral columns; therefore for ease of analysis, a mean value from both columns was calculated for each of the QSI indices.

 Brain T2 Lesion volumes and grey matter and white matter volume fractions